677 - Clay Allison - live

 Just to be clear how we all feel.

-They're in constant conflict with the Freedmen's Bureau of Wayne County and they once had an actual battle.
+But they're in constant conflict with the Freedmen's Bureau of Wayne County and they once had an actual battle.

-So Clay was part of a lot of skirmishes with the Klan and then one day a Union corporal came to the farm to seize property and Clay calmly got his gun out of the closet and killed him.
+So Clay was part of a lot of skirmishes with the Klan, and then one day a Union corporal came to the farm to seize property and Clay calmly got his gun out of the closet and killed him.
 Jesus Christ.

-It's the calm.
+calm.

 After Clay and his brothers, John and Monroe, and his sister Mary and her husband headed for Texas.